-Finance 322: Personal Finance is a three-credit course that examines the knowledge and competencies required to prepare a financial plan and manage the full range of personal finance matters.
-Concepts covered within the course include the five-step financial planning process, goal-based financial planning math, tax minimization strategies, investment fundamentals, risk management (insurance), family law, retirement planning, registered plans, estate planning, consumer credit management, and ethics.
+Finance 322: Personal Finance I is a three-credit course that examines the knowledge and competencies required to prepare a financial plan.
+Concepts covered in the course include the five-step financial planning process, goal-based financial planning math, tax minimization strategies, investment fundamentals, risk management (insurance), family law, retirement planning, registered plans, estate planning, consumer credit management, and ethics.

-You will learn to analyze and evaluate financial products, planning processes, and strategies.
-This course emphasizes active decision making.
-As you learn the basic concepts, you will implement them in hypothetical environments within the course.
-This approach will broaden your general knowledge, and improve your professional competencies and credibility if you work in the financial services industry.
+You will learn to analyze and evaluate financial products, planning processes, and strategies, and practice active decision making.
+As you learn the basic concepts, you will implement them in hypothetical environments.
+This approach will broaden your general knowledge and improve your professional competence and credibility in the financial services industry.